By Stepfanie Romine

 Take those tingles as a cue — it's time to work out!

 Caffeine is the most popular pre-workout supplement.
-According to research, it may improve anaerobic power performance.* However, you can have too much of a good thing, cautions Samantha Coogan, MS, RD, the director of the didactic program in nutrition and dietetics at the University of Nevada Las Vegas.
+According to research, it may help improve anaerobic power performance.* However, you can have too much of a good thing, cautions Samantha Coogan, MS, RD, the director of the didactic program in nutrition and dietetics at the University of Nevada Las Vegas.

 Creatine (methyl guanidinoacetic acid) is produced by the body when three amino acids — arginine, glycine, and methionine — are combined.